 While the Midwest may not necessarily be a climbing mecca, you can still find some gnarly rock hidden among the cornfields and rolling hills.
-Here are five of the most strenuous climbs these states have to offer.
+Here are six of the most strenuous climbs these states have to offer.

 Petenwell Bluff, Necedah, WI